• Symbolism—Use and Evolution

 I started out by offering writing and editing services (check out my tips and resources if you’re interested in the process or a wordsmith yourself) and later on opened an Etsy shop for my handmade jewelry.

 I kept my business open for three years (2020–2023), and while I’m not in it any longer—I honestly found writing for others and reading literature I wasn’t necessarily into easily got boring and even annoying for me—it greatly expanded my professional skills and abilities.
-I even built this website all on my own back in 2020 (something I never thought I could do), which is an accomplishment I am very proud of.
+I even built this website all on my own back in 2020 (something I never thought I could do), which is an accomplishment I’m very proud of.

-Today, my path and everything I have ever done make complete sense, and my attitude and general mood are quite positive.
+My path and everything I have ever done make complete sense, and my attitude and general mood are quite positive.

-I’m currently exploring new ventures and possibilities, and while I have not yet landed my “dream career” (I’ll be sure to let you know when I do), I’ve truly come to appreciate who I am and my experiences, and I have a bright point of view.
+My life feels natural, genuine, blissful, and meaningful.
+I’ve truly come to appreciate who I am and my experiences, and I have a bright point of view.

 VOILÀ